tomeshnet/prototype-cjdns-pi/README.md

 * Create **scripts/new-module/install** and **scripts/new-module/uninstall**
 * Make corresponding references in the main **install**, **install2**, **status**, **uninstall** files

+Come say hi in our [Software chatroom](https://chat.tomesh.net/#/group/+tomesh:tomesh.net) for more help.

 ## Notes

 * We keep a list of [Frequently Asked Questions](./docs/FAQ.md).
 Feel free to add to this list with the issues you experienced on your boards.

 * Your computer can be a node too!
-It will mesh with the Pi's over your router.
-See the [cjdns repository](https://github.com/cjdelisle/cjdns) on how to set this up.
+It will mesh with the RPi(s) over your router.
+Install software like [CJDNS](https://github.com/cjdelisle/cjdns) or [Yggdrasil](https://yggdrasil-network.github.io/) to get started.

 * Original plan for this repository and early benchmark results are available in [the doc folder](./docs).